Sports Night: Overview

 The show is said to be a semi-fictional account of the ESPN SportsCenter team of Keith Olbermann and Dan Patrick, with Rydell representing Olbermann and McCall representing Patrick.
 Patrick has confirmed this on his syndicated radio program The Dan Patrick Show.
 It has also been said that many of the storylines for McCall were inspired by Craig Kilborn, who was an anchor on SportsCenter during the mid 1990s.

 The fictional Sports Night is a sports news program in the style of SportsCenter.
-The show broadcasts live from 11 pm to midnight and is rebroadcast through the next morning; it may broadcast at other times for special events, such as the NFL Draft.
-The program debuted in 1996 and airs from Rockefeller Center in New York City on the fictional Continental Sports Channel (CSC), a unit of Continental Corp, owned and run by Luther Sachs.
+The show broadcasts live from 11 pm to midnight and is rebroadcast through the next morning; it may broadcast at other times for special events, such as the NFL draft.
+The program debuted in 1996 and airs from New York City on the fictional Continental Sports Channel (CSC), a unit of Continental Corp, owned and run by Luther Sachs.
 Continental Corp owns cable networks around the United States; when the company is offered for sale, bidders include Time Warner, Disney (which, incidentally, owns a majority of ESPN in reality), and News Corporation.

+Dialogue in a Season 2 episode suggests the studio is located in Rockefeller Center, although establishing shots regularly showed the World Trade Center.
+Production took place in Burbank, California, with Sorkin splitting time between Sports Night and the first season of The West Wing in the second season.

 Both the fictional show and the network have competitive and financial difficulties.
 The network, according to Continental Corp's CFO, has an annual deficit up to $120 million.
 Although Sports Night does better than CNN/SI, Dana Whitaker says that Sports Night is "in third place.
 We are getting our asses kicked by ESPN and Fox".
 Natalie Hurley replies, "Every show on this network is in third place.
 It's a third-place network."
 When Sports Night is asked to interview Michael Jordan about his new perfume, the retired basketball star's publicity team demands final cut privilege—something it would not ask Fox or ESPN—because it believes that Sports Night is more desperate for ratings.